 Tuesday 23rd Week of the Year

-Ministry is nothing but the love of the Lord Jesus meeting another’s need through us.
+Ministry is nothing but the love of the Lord Jesus meeting the need of someone through us.

 Prayer and the calling to ministry are two graces